 Beets seem to be somewhat feared by most people when it comes to getting it into their diets, even those who love vegetables seem to be shy to indulge deeply.
 But this bright colored root vegetable is one of the most nutrient-dense foods on the planet.

 They reduce inflammation, packed with cancer-protecting antioxidants and they remove toxins from your blood.
 They contain nitrates that boost blood flow to the brain which aids mental performance.

 This is said to be one of the best brain foods out there.
 It contains vitamin K and choline which keeps the brain functioning at optimum sharpness.
 According to studies, just one cup broccoli provides the body with 150% of the recommended daily vitamin C intake.

 One cup of celery has I it only 16 calories, so if you are looking to shed pounds it’s a great food to snack on.
 Besides, you will be enjoying all the other benefits such as its high levels of vitamins, minerals, polysaccharides, and antioxidants which makes it a natural anti-inflammatory which relieves joint pains and irritable bowel syndrome.

-Spanish is great for your vision but it is also good for a boost in your well-needed memory.
+Spinach is great for your vision but it is also good for a boost in your well-needed memory.
 Even more significant is that it improves motor learning skills- a very important skill to have especially when recovering from a stroke.

 Research at the University of Minnesota found that women who ate the greatest amounts of spinach and other green leafy vegetables have the lowest risk of ovarian cancer.
 German studies show that spinach is the top vegetable tested for their ability to prevent cells from turning cancerous.